Your Genesys Blog Subscription has been confirmed!

 Export Architect Flows in YAML

-Genesys Cloud CX gives administrators and contact center managers the choice to develop their customer experience flows using Architect, our web-based development tool or using third-party development tools.
+Genesys Cloud gives administrators and contact center managers the choice to develop their customer experience flows using Architect, our web-based development tool or using third-party development tools.
 Now administrators and developers can export an Architect flow in YAML format, make changes in a text editor such as Visual Studio Code, and then use Archy to import the flow back into Architect.
 This feature makes it easier and less time-consuming to rebuild and manually map complex flows with similar logic.

 View Bot Flow Utterance History